webplatform/docs-wpd/Style_Guide/index.md

 * '''Nouns''' and '''Noun phrases''' for articles with reference, syntactical, validity, and similar content, and also for articles with concept, guide, and overview content.
 ** Examples: "<audio> tag attributes", "Valid .moveTo() values", "Latitude and longitude notation", "Introduction to Flexbox", "The history of the Web", "Information architecture basics"

 Use capitals sparingly.
-Capitalize only the first word ("sentence case"); however, where the title includes an abbreviation, a proper name, or camel case, keep the capitalization for those.
+Capitalize only the first word (sentence case); however, where the title includes an abbreviation, a proper name, or camel case, keep the capitalization.
 Some correct examples:
 *Style manual
 *The CSS layout model
 *Unicode characters in JavaScript files
 *Specifying fonts

 ==Section headings==
 Generally, follow the same guidelines as for article titles.
 Make your section headings brief but meaningful.
+Use sentence case.
 Again, you want the reader to know what's in the section without having to read the section.
 However, you may want to draw the reader into a section by making the section title enticing, something like "Web standards rock" or "What is localStorage?"

 ==Grammar and spelling conventions==
 We follow the [http://styleguide.yahoo.com/ Yahoo style guide] for language styles.
 Refer to it when you have a spelling, gramatical, or other language query.